-This lectin-free Asian noodle bowl is loaded with veggies, super low carb (thanks to Miracle Noodles).
-It’s infused with fresh ginger, fresh turmeric and garlic and tastes absolutely amazing.
+This lectin-free Asian noodle bowl is loaded with veggies and super low carb (thanks to Miracle Noodles).
+It’s infused with fresh ginger, fresh turmeric, and garlic and tastes amazing.
 Plant Paradox nutrition at its best.

 Lectin-free Asian bowl – Easy, nutritious, healthy, packed with flavors

-A meal that starts with fresh ginger, fresh turmeric and garlic can’t be a bad meal.
+A meal that starts with fresh ginger, fresh turmeric, and garlic can’t be a bad meal.
 At least not to my taste.
-Complete that with wild-caught shrimps, red cabbage, broccoli slaw, shiitake mushrooms and miracle noodles and you have yourself a super healthy and nutritious dish, packed with flavors.
-This was so delicious that if I’ll ever publish a Plant Paradox Cookbook, this recipe will make the book, hahaha.
+Complete that with wild-caught shrimps, red cabbage, broccoli slaw, shiitake mushrooms, and miracle noodles, and you have a super healthy and nutritious dish packed with flavors.
+This was so delicious that if I ever publish a Plant Paradox Cookbook, this recipe will make the book, hahaha.

 I always prefer to use shelled shrimps.
-Because they have so much more flavor and they cook better in their skin.
+Because they have so much more flavor and cook better in their skin.
 But I still deveined them before (which is the step I absolutely hate, but I have no choice).
-When I feel lazier I just buy them deveined, without skin, and everything will go faster.
+When I feel lazier I buy them deveined, without skin, everything will go faster.
 Also, easier and cleaner to eat.
-Which side are you on more flavor or less work?
+Which side are you on, more flavor or less work?

 Lectin Free Asian Bowl with Miracle Noodles and Shrimps